WICG/storage-buckets/explainer.md

 for specifying the policies for each individual API.

 ## Goals

-- Allow web applications to evict partitions of data
+* Allow web applications to evict partitions of data.

-- Allow web developers to specify eviction ordering
+* Allow web developers to specify eviction ordering.

-- Allow web applications to easily evict service workers without clearing data for the entire domain
+* Allow web applications to easily evict service workers without clearing data for the entire domain.

-- Allow web developers to reserve quota
+* Allow web developers to reserve quota

-- Allow web developers to express performance, durability and other trade-off decisions on partitions of data
+* Allow web developers to express performance, durability and other trade-off decisions on partitions of data.

-- Ensure privacy across accounts on shared devices
+* Ensure privacy across accounts on shared devices

-- Allow users to have control over which data to evict, and prevent important data from being deleted
+* Allow users to have control over which data to evict, and prevent important data from being deleted.

 ## Non-goals